jerosanchezz/TipCalc/README.md

-# TipCalc
+# TipCalculatorPro

-TipCalc - A simple and quick tip calculator and bill splitter
+TipCalculatorPro - A simple and quick tip calculator and bill splitter

 Key features: